linode/developers/README.md

 ### Installation

-To preview or build the site you need `Hugo` installed, version `0.29` or higher.
+To preview or build the site you need `Hugo` installed, recommended version `0.30.2` or higher.
 See: https://gohugo.io/getting-started/installing

 To make changes to styles or script, you need Gulp installed, see https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md